horeaper/Myra-Rx/README.ReactiveUI.md

 4. Add a reference to `Myra.PlatformAgnostic` and `Myra.ReactiveUI` project in your own project, and start coding.

 Right now I only tested the PlatformAgnostic version, other version (like MonoGame version) should also work, but no promises!

+To fit with Myra's event style, this integration comes with its own "Observable Events" implementation.
+So you don't need to use `ReactiveMarbles.ObservableEvents.SourceGenerator`.

 ## I try to run my code but my program breaks on this.WhenActivated/this.Bind